 Winter will take another flight;

 If Candlemas Day be foul and rain,

 New Englanders who lived in old houses used to watch the cracks and crevices in their walls on February 2.
 They made a mark where the farthest sun ray penetrated, believing that was how far the snow would drift in before May 1.

 When the wind’s in the east on Candlemas Day,

 There it will stick till the first of May.

 Another saying was viewed as binding by early New Englanders:

 Half his wood and half his hay.

-Titterington was writing during the Colonial Revival Movement, which she called ‘the modern craze for reviving old fashions.’
-She described a fad for Candlemas suppers, ‘where the only lights are candles in prodigal profusion.’
+Titterington was writing during the Colonial Revival Movement, which she called “the modern craze for reviving old fashions.”
+She described a fad for Candlemas suppers, “where the only lights are candles in prodigal profusion.”
 Guests were given small, round cakes with lighted candles.
-The guest whose candle burned the longest will be the luckiest for the year.
-The parties also included an indoor procession bearing lighted candles from room to room to drive away the lurking shadows of evil.
+The guest whose candle burned the longest would be the luckiest for the year.
+The parties also included an indoor procession with people bearing lighted candles from room to room to drive away the lurking shadows of evil.